Introduction to the Teradata Sliding Window Merge Join

 DWH Pro thoroughly analyzes the Teradata sliding window merge join, which has limited available information.
 Our extensive research provides valuable insights into this process.

-Before explaining the details of the Teradata sliding window merge join, let me shortly repeat the join algorithms used in the traditional merge join which lays the groundwork for the sliding window merge join.
+To understand the Teradata sliding window merge join, we must first review the join algorithms used in the conventional merge join.
+This will provide a foundation for the join.

 The Teradata Traditional Merge Join

 - The rows to be joined have to be located on the same AMP

 - Both spools have to be sorted by the ROWID calculated over the join column(s)

 - Re-Distribution of one or both spools by ROWHASH or

 - Duplication of the smaller spool to all AMPs